-During the visit to Iraq, the Special Rapporteur was informed that nationals of the UK were detained in Iraq, facing or awaiting trial, for membership in or association with ISIL.
+During the visit to Iraq, the Special Rapporteur was informed that nationals of Turkey were detained in Iraq, facing or awaiting trial, for membership in or association with ISIL.
 They may be or may have been sentenced to death penalty without a fair trial.
 In this regard, we wish to stress that any death sentence carried out following an unfair trial or on the basis of an ambiguous law, amounts to an arbitrary deprivation of life.

-The UK abolished the death penalty and has been promoting its worldwide abolition for years as part of its foreign policy.
-The UK is a signatory of the Vienna Convention on Consular relations, and is thus entitled to protect the rights of its own nationals detained in a foreign country, as per Articles 5 (Consular functions) and 36 (Communication and contact with nationals of the sending state).
-As a signatory of the ICCPR, the UK has also the duty to see that the rights of its own nationals abroad are respected.
-On these grounds, the UK is expected to take all reasonable steps to ensure that its nationals do not face the imposition and the execution of the death penalty overseas.
+Turkey abolished the death penalty in 2004 and ratified Protocol No. 13 to the European Convention on Human Rights, concerning the abolition of the death penalty in all circumstances in 2006.
+Turkey is a signatory of the Vienna Convention on consular relations, and is thus entitled to protect the rights of its own nationals detained in a foreign country, as per Articles 5 (Consular functions) and 36 (Communication and contact with nationals of the sending state).
+As a signatory of the ICCPR, Turkey has also the duty to see that the rights of its own nationals abroad are respected.
+On these grounds, Turkey is expected to take all reasonable steps to ensure that its nationals do not face the imposition and the execution of the death penalty overseas.